apache/fury-site/docs/start/cpp.md

 ## Object Serialization

-Use xlang mode for data shared with other Fory runtimes or native mode for C++-only data.
+Use xlang mode for data shared with Fory implementations in other languages or native mode for C++-only data.
 Fetch a released source tree and link the serialization target:

 ```cmake title="CMakeLists.txt"